-Feral cats (another name for homeless cats who have lived their entire lives outside) are born in the wild and thus have had very little contact with humans.
-Many animal lovers who find themselves in contact with a feral cat wonder if they can be domesticated, trained, and ultimately welcomed into their home as a pet, particularly if you’ve discovered a cat living outdoors in either cold weather or a heavily trafficked and/or potentially unsafe environment.
+Feral cats (another name for homeless cats who have lived their entire lives outside) are born in the wild, and thus, have had very little contact with humans.
+Many animal lovers who find themselves in contact with a feral cat wonder if they can be domesticated, trained, and ultimately welcomed into their home as a pet, particularly if you’ve discovered a cat living outdoors in either cold weather, or a heavily trafficked and/or potentially unsafe environment.

 The good news is that, yes, feral cats can become your new live-in feline friend.
-But there are several very important steps that must be taken first, as domesticating a feral cat is certainly not a task for the faint at heart and will require an enormous amount of time and patience.
+But there are several very important steps that must be taken first, as domesticating a feral cat is certainly not a task for the faint of heart and will require an enormous amount of time and patience.

-What to Do if You Find a Feral Cat
+What to Do If You Find a Feral Cat

-Whether it found its way into your yard or you frequently spot a particular homeless cat lurking around your neighborhood, if you somehow find yourself in the company of a feral cat, there are some steps you can take to ensure both your safety as well as the kitty’s.
+Whether it found its way into your yard or you frequently spot a particular homeless cat lurking around your neighborhood, if you somehow find yourself in the company of a feral cat, there are some steps you can take to ensure both your safety, as well as the kitty’s.
 Keep in mind that because these cats have never had the pleasure of bonding with a human in any meaningful way, they often consider all people as large predators and are generally not afraid to act accordingly by biting, hissing, or even scratching or otherwise attacking you.

 You should also never approach a cat that seems sick, even though you likely want to do everything in your power to help the poor kitty.
 If a feral cat has randomly shown up at your back door, there’s a decent chance he or she has rabies, and it’s far safer to call local animal control and avoid the risk of being bitten or scratched and requiring medical attention.

-Above all, it’s important that anyone who considers taming a feral cat should know that it will likely take several weeks—or even longer if you’ve found a particularly skittish kitty—so patience is of utmost importance.
+Above all, it’s important that anyone who considers taming a feral cat should know that it will likely take several weeks—or even longer, if you’ve found a particularly skittish kitty—so patience is of utmost importance.

 How to Tame a Feral Cat